wbr055/react-test/README.md

 # react-test

 This app will render a list of apps, displaying their name and status.

+Some boilerplate code is provided, but its not required.
+Make sure to abstract some of your hooks out into custom hooks.

 Please complete the following.

 - The user should see some kind of indication that the app is loading while data is being fetched.
   - errors should be properly handled and displayed.